When we think about getting ourselves in shape, we usually think of exercising our bodies.

 Pushing our muscles with weights to gain strength, raising our heart rate with cardio for endurance, eating the right foods to stay healthy — all help our bodies be the best they can be.

 Our brains set us apart from every other living thing.
 Much of our success, productivity, and satisfaction in life depends on our brains being in good shape.

-It’s true that physical exercise does help brain function in addition to being good for the body.
-In fact, I dedicated a previous blog article to the benefits of physical exercise for brain function.
+It’s true that physical exercise does help brain function, in addition to it being good for the body.
+I dedicated a previous blog article to the benefits of physical exercise for brain function.